 Also on view is a selection of works from Naber’s eight year oeuvre.
 Culled from different series and media, the works are presented in a non-hierarchical masonry grid that give insight into the artist’s approach to geometric abstraction.
 Conceived with arbitrary mathematical rules or instructions, the artist would embrace rebellions within these frameworks, breaking rules, inverting formulas.
 Ironically, the rhythmical repetitive act of drawing in this case echoes the involuntary functions of the human body, such as breathing, walking, and heart beating, thus giving an organic quality to an otherwise inanimate picture.

 Over the past decade, Naber has approached his drawings and paintings on paper with a rigorous and repetitious method that reveals a more cerebral approach to art making.
 As curator Dave Harper wrote, “Naber’s vision is concerned with the means through which architecture can address the body in ways that regulate social and psychological inclusion, exclusion, and observation and that expose systems of visual control.”

 Naber received his MFA in painting and drawing from Pratt Institute (2012) and his BFA from the University of Wisconsin-Milwaukee (2010).
-He has had two solo exhibitions at OPUS Projects in Chelsea after earning his graduate degree along with group exhibitions nationally.
-Naber has been interviewed about his practice most recently by Haley Finnegan as part of her exhibition Home Economics at Penn State (2017) and his work has also been featured on the Studio Break Podcast (2015) and has been published in Alt/Process (2015), GRAPHITE Journal (2012).
-He is the Co- Founder/East Coast Editor and Contributor at The Coastal Post.
-He lives and works in Brooklyn, New York.
+He has had three solo exhibitions, one at The Java Project and two at OPUS Projects, along with group exhibitions at multiple venues.
+Nick's work has been reviewed by Painting is Dead for his solo exhibition 'Untitled (series)' at The Java Project (2018).
+He has been interviewed numerous times about his practice, and his work has been published in Art Maze Magazine (Winter 2019), A queer anthology of rage (2018), Alt/Process (2015), GRAPHITE Journal (2012).
+Nick is also the Co- Founder/East Coast Editor and Contributor at The Coastal Post.